CdpLab/MVDepthEstimation/README.md

             --batch_size 2;
 ```

-This script can also be used to perform a few different auxiliary tasks,
+This script can also be used to perform a few different auxiliary tasks.